aercolino/enzymes3/readme.txt

 1. Its literal value.
 1. The value referenced by the locator (transclusion).
-1. The value returned by evaluating the code referenced by the locator (execution).
+1. The value returned by evaluating the PHP code referenced by the locator (execution).

 = Is Nzymes secure? =

-1. Nzymes defines a rich set of capabilities and roles.
+1. Nzymes enforces a rich set of capabilities and roles.
 1. After activating Nzymes, only administrators have all the capabilities.
-1. To allow authors to use Nzymes, administrators can assign roles to them as they see fit.
+1. To allow authors to use Nzymes, administrators explicitly assign roles as they see fit.

-For example, to use an execution enzyme from a post of some coder into a post of some injector, first of all the coder must be able to `create_dynamic_custom_fields` then, additionally,
-* either the injector and the coder are the same person
-* or the injector can `use_others_custom_fields` and the coder can `share_dynamic_custom_fields`.
+For example, to execute code of some author into a post of some injector, first of all the author must be able to `create_dynamic_custom_fields`.
+Then, additionally, either the injector and the author are the same person or the injector can `use_others_custom_fields` and the author can `share_dynamic_custom_fields`.

-= Does Nzymes replaces Enzymes? =
+= Does Nzymes replace Enzymes? =

-If you currently use my [Enzymes](https://wordpress.org/plugins/enzymes/) plugin, then both can coexist in your blog.
+Yes!
+However, if you currently use [Enzymes](https://wordpress.org/plugins/enzymes/), then both can coexist in your blog.
 Nzymes is much easier to use and it's also much more powerful than Enzymes.
-Unfortunately Enzymes' enzymes (notice the different capitalization) and Nzymes' enzymes are not always compatible.
-Therefore, Nzymes will only process enzymes injected after its installation.
-See the manual for how to bend this rule.
+Unfortunately, sometimes they are incompatible on the same post.
+Therefore, Nzymes will only process enzymes injected in posts created after its installation.
+See the manual to know how you can break this rule.

 = There is so much more to Nzymes! =